Riverboat Music, the Buyer's Guide for Traditional Americana Musicians

 Best-loved railroad songs and the stories behind them.

-Visit musings about music on our sister site, School of the Rock With a few tools and an hour or two of work, you can make your guitar, banjo, or mandolin much more responsive.
+Learn important guitar chords quickly, to jump start your ability to play along on any song.
+With a few tools and an hour or two of work, you can make your guitar, banjo, or mandolin much more responsive.
 Instruments with movable bridges can have better-than-new intonation as well.
-New, used, or vintage - tips for whatever your needs and preferences.
-Check out our article on finding good used guitars.
+Resources for learning Folk Music and instruments quickly Check out our article on finding good used guitars.

 Carols of many countries, including music, lyrics, and the story behind the songs.
 X and Y-generation Christians take Contemporary Christian music, including worship, for granted, but the first generation of Contemporary Christian musicians faced strong, and often bitter resistance.
+Different kinds of music call for different kinds of banjos.
+Just trying to steer you in the right direction.
+New, used, or vintage - tips for whatever your needs and preferences.
 Wax recordings from the early 1900s, mostly collected by George Nelson.
 Download them all for a 'period' album.
-Folks with Bb or Eb instruments can contribute to worship services, but the WAY they do depends on the way the worship leader approaches the music.
-Different kinds of music call for different kinds of banjos.
-Just trying to steer you in the right direction.
-A page devoted to some of Paul's own music endeavors.
+Explains the various kinds of acoustic guitar and what to look for in each.

 - Trains and Hobbies -